dariuszrorat/oauth/README.md

 This module is used to perform Facebook and Steam authentication.

+WARNING: The steam driver is not tested yet.

 ## Requirements

 You must install Facebook SDK on vendor directory to auth with Facebook.